-1
+Semester

+Required Courses Hrs.
+Completed Grade

-LST 201 Leadership Theories and Practice 3 hrs.
+LST 201 Leadership Theories & Practice 3

-LST 399 Leadership Internship or 3 hrs.

-LST 301 Organizational Leadership Mentoring 3 hrs.
+LST 301 Organizational Leadership Mentoring Or LST 399 Leadership Internship 3

-LST/TNS 325 Cross Cultural Leadership 3 hrs.
+LST/TNS 325 Cross Culture Leadership 3

-Ethics and Leadership Elective Options
+Ethics and Leadership Elective Options-(3 hrs) from the following: :

-(3 hours from the following List):

-PHL 212 Introduction to Ethics 3 hrs.
+PHL 212 Introduction to Ethics 3

-PHL 242 Biomedical Ethics 3 hrs.
+PHL 242 Biomedical Ethics 3

-PHL 244 Business Ethics 3 hrs.
+PHL 244 Business Ethics 3

-PHL 246 Environmental Ethics 3 hrs.
+PHL 246 Environmental Ethics 3

-Management Courses (One of the following):

-BUS 220 Fundamentals of Management 3 hrs.

-LST 210 Leadership for Non-Profit Organizations 3 hrs.
+Management Courses- One of the following: BUS 220 Fundamentals of Management LST 210 Leadership for Non-profit Organizations 3

+5
-Communication Skills (3 hours from the following list):

-LST 205 Mediation and Conflict Resolution 3 hrs.
+Communication Skills-3 hrs from following list: Three hours from the following: LST 205 Mediation and Conflict Resolution

-SPE 203 Interpersonal Communications 3 hrs.
+SPE 203 Interpersonal Communication 3

-Total Hours Required: 18 hrs.
+Total re quired hours: 18

-PHILOSOPHY MAJOR AND MINOR
+PHILOSOPHY MAJOR

-Professor: R. Geenen Associate Professor: J. McRae
+Professors: R. Geenen, J. McRae

-Contact: Dr. Rich Geenen Phone: (573) 592-5277
+Contact: Dr. James McRae Phone: (573) 592-6229 Email: James.McRae@westminster-mo.edu

-Email: Rich.Geenen@westminster-mo.edu

-The Department of Classics, Philosophy and Religious Studies offers major and minor programs in philosophy and courses that support the College's General Education Program.
+The Department of Classics, Philosophy and Religious Studies offers major and minor programs in Philosophy and courses that support the College's General Education Program.
 Philosophy inquires into every aspect of knowledge and value.
-It is distinguished from other disciplines more by its critical and integrative approach than by a select subject matter.
-The philosophy curriculum is designed to accommodate students for whom philosophy is simply their choice of a liberal arts major, students who intend to study philosophy in graduate school, and students who study philosophy to complement their work in other disciplines.
+It is distinguished from other disciplines more by its critical and integrative approach then by a select subject matter.
+The Philosophy curriculum is designed to accommodate students for whom philosophy is simply their choice of liberal arts major, students who intend to study philosophy in graduate school, and students who study philosophy to complement their work in other disciplines.

-Any 100 or 200-level course may be a student's first course in philosophy.
+Any 100 or 200-level course may be a student's first choice in philosophy.
 Students who plan to take both History of Ancient and Medieval Philosophy and History of Modern Philosophy should, if possible, take History of Ancient and Medieval Philosophy first.